markyoder/wasp_clone/wasphive/README.md

 # HIVE

 The Hierarchical Input Validation Engine (HIVE) uses a set of rules to describe the schema of an application's input.
 These rules describe scalar and relational input restrictions.
-They can use a [Sequence Input Retrieval Engine (SIREN) Expression](/waspsiren/README.md#sequence-input-retrieval-engine-siren) paths to define restrictions related to relative sets of input elements.
+They can use a [Sequence Input Retrieval Engine (SIREN) Expression](/waspsiren/README.md#sequence-input-retrieval-engine-siren) path to define restrictions related to relative sets of input elements.
 Schema files for HIVE are written using the [Standard Object Notation (SON) Syntax](/waspson/README.md#standard-object-notation-son).
 Applications use HIVE and schema files to facilitate input validation, introspection, and input creation assistance.
 SIREN Expressions, SON Syntax, and Template Files are beyond the scope of this section.

 The section layout is as follows: